What's your on-farm energy use costing you?

 - Wind Power: considered unviable in cotton growing areas due to the low reliability of wind and high generation costs.

 - Hydro power: Like wind power, the reliability of water is too low in cotton growing regions to make effective use of the high capital investment required for hydro power.

 So, what should you do on your farm?

-- Record farm energy usage.
+- Record farm energy usage by application/enterprise.

 - Explore ways to reduce energy use by focusing on high energy input areas.
 Investigate opportunities to reduce energy inputs by changing practices or doing the same operation more efficiently

 - Maintain machinery and equipment and ensure modifications do not affect their efficiency.

 - Consider the impact on energy use efficiency when making changes to farm management or investing in new equipment or infrastructure.